 Many businesses allow employees to acquire company stock for their 401(k) retirement plan at a discount, although some financial advisors recommend against holding a substantial portion of your 401(k) in the shares of your employer, in part because of various high-profile scandals.

 In most cases, an employee can borrow up to 50 percent of their vested account balance up to a maximum of $50,000.
-If the employee has taken out a 401(k) loan in the previous 12 months, they will only be able to borrow 50 percent of their vested account balance up to $50,000, less the outstanding balance on the previous loan.
+If the employee has taken out a 401(k) loan in the previous 12 months, they will only be able to borrow a reduced amount.
+The amount of the reduction is your highest outstanding loan balance during that period minus the outstanding balance on the date of the new loan.
 The 401(k) loan must be paid back over the subsequent five years with the exception of home purchases, which are eligible for a longer time horizon.

 401(k) Loan Interest Expense

 Even though you’re borrowing from yourself, you still have to pay interest.
 Most plans set the standard interest rate at prime plus an additional 1 percent or 2 percent.
 The benefit is two-fold: one, unlike interest paid to a bank, you will eventually get this money back in the form of qualified disbursements at or near retirement, and two, the interest you pay back into your 401(k) plan is tax-sheltered.